On this page

 Here is an overview of what to have ready.
 This is not an exhaustive list but covers what is required for 95% of Age Pension claims.
 Some claims can be quite complex depending on your situation.

-- Passport if you have ever traveled overseas.
+- Passport if you have ever travelled overseas

-- Bank details for the account you would like your pension payments to be paid into.
+- Bank details for the account into which you would like your pension payments to be paid

 - Accommodation details (your living arrangements).